jcurl/RJCP.DLL.Log/docs/Architecture.md

 ### Performance Considerations

-The specific implementation of the `ITraceDecoder<T>` is not intended to be asynchornous.
+The specific implementation of the `ITraceDecoder<T>` is not intended to be asynchronous.
 It blocks until data is decoded.
-It is given a buffer of data as a `Span<byte>` and should consider decoding thed ata directly from the span without copying.
-Only if an incomplete packet is received, should the decoder then copy the remaining bytes in teh buffer to its own buffer (which is normally allocated during construction by the factory, and remains fixed).
+It is given a buffer of data as a `Span<byte>` and should consider decoding the data directly from the span without copying.
+Only if an incomplete packet is received, should the decoder then copy the remaining bytes in the buffer to its own buffer (which is normally allocated during construction by the factory, and remains fixed).
 Then on the next `Write`, the decoder normally knows how much data is missing, and copies only the necessary data into its own buffer to decode the packet.